ctavolazzi/treasuretavernhq-web/work_efforts/active/devlog.md

 - The UX is improved with a single, consistent interface for controlling audio

 These changes have simplified the codebase, removed redundant functionality, and created a more cohesive user experience for audio playback throughout the site.

+## 2025-04-14 11:00: Updated Home Page Carousel with Tale Images

+### Task
+Update the carousel to use tale images and fine-tune the benefits section spacing for a more polished appearance.

+### Development Plan
+1. Find appropriate tale images in the static/images/tales directory
+2. Replace the promotional images in the carousel with engaging tale images
+3. Adjust the benefits section spacing to be more compact and visually cohesive
+4. Ensure all elements maintain proper responsive behavior

+### Progress
+- Explored the static/images/tales directory to identify suitable images
+- Selected five visually striking tale images to showcase in the carousel:
+  - The Bone Kingdom
+  - Dragon Wizard Music
+  - The Void Boy
+  - Sorceress of Storms
+  - The Goblin King's Bet
+- Updated the carousel configuration to use these images with proper WebP/PNG fallback
+- Added descriptive alt text for each image relating to its tale
+- Refined the benefits section spacing:
+  - Reduced vertical margins between elements
+  - Decreased spacing between title and decorative line
+  - Adjusted grid gap for a more compact card layout
+  - Maintained responsive breakpoints for different screen sizes

+### Results
+- Successfully updated the carousel with engaging tale images that better represent the site's content
+- Created a stronger visual connection between the carousel and the tales section further down the page
+- Improved the benefits section's visual appearance with tighter, more balanced spacing
+- Enhanced the overall cohesion and polish of the home page design
+- Maintained proper responsiveness across all device sizes

+## 2025-04-14 10:00: Implemented Home Page Image Carousel

+### Task
+Create a responsive image carousel for the Treasure Tavern home page that automatically rotates through promotional images and allows for user navigation.

+### Development Plan
+1. Build a reusable carousel component
+2. Implement automatic image rotation with configurable interval
+3. Add navigation controls and indicators
+4. Support touch/swipe for mobile devices
+5. Add accessibility features
+6. Integrate the carousel into the home page

+### Progress
+- Created a new `ImageCarousel.svelte` component in the lib/components directory
+- Implemented core functionality:
+  - Automatic image rotation with configurable interval (default: 5000ms)
+  - Navigation controls (next/previous buttons)
+  - Indicator dots for visual feedback
+  - Touch/swipe support for mobile devices
+  - Keyboard navigation (left/right arrow keys)
+  - WebP format support with fallback to standard formats
+- Made the component highly configurable with props:
+  - `images`: Array of image objects (src, webpSrc, alt)
+  - `autoplayInterval`: Time between transitions
+  - `showControls`: Toggle for navigation arrows
+  - `showIndicators`: Toggle for indicator dots
+  - `aspectRatio`: Control for sizing (e.g., "16:9", "21:9")
+  - `height`: Optional fixed height
+- Added the carousel to the home page above the welcome heading
+- Added promotional images showcasing different aspects of Treasure Tavern
+- Styled the carousel to match the site's fantasy theme

+### Results
+- Successfully implemented a fully-featured image carousel on the home page
+- Enhanced the visual appeal of the site with rotating promotional images
+- Improved user engagement through interactive elements
+- Created a reusable component that can be used elsewhere on the site
+- Maintained responsive design that works well on all device sizes
+- Added visual interest to the home page above the fold

+## 2025-04-14 12:00: Added Tavern Tales Promotional Banner

+### Task
+Add a dedicated promotional section for Tavern Tales on the home page using the treasure-tavern-tales.png image.

+### Development Plan
+1. Design an appealing promotional section for Tavern Tales
+2. Create compelling copy that encourages exploration of the tales
+3. Add a clear call-to-action button linking to the Tavern Tales page
+4. Ensure the section integrates well with the existing page design
+5. Maintain responsive design for all screen sizes

+### Progress
+- Created a new promotional section between the lantern and newsletter sections
+- Implemented a responsive layout that:
+  - Displays image and content side-by-side on larger screens
+  - Stacks vertically on mobile devices
+- Added the treasure-tavern-tales.png image with proper styling:
+  - Subtle border and shadow effects
+  - Hover animation for visual interest
+  - Responsive sizing with max-width constraints
+- Wrote compelling copy focusing on the magical journeys and fantasy elements
+- Added a prominent "Explore Tavern Tales" button with eye-catching styling:
+  - Purple gradient background that matches site theme
+  - Book icon for visual reinforcement
+  - Hover effects for improved user interaction
+- Applied consistent typography and color scheme matching the site's aesthetic

+### Results
+- Successfully integrated a dedicated Tavern Tales promotional section
+- Enhanced the user journey by highlighting a key content area of the site
+- Created a visually appealing section that draws attention to tale content
+- Improved navigation with a direct link to the Tavern Tales collection
+- Maintained responsive design principles throughout the implementation